 5. Blocking Untrusted Issues and Expired Certificates with a Decryption Profile

 This can be achieved without having to actually decrypt traffic and can be quite effective in blocking Tor.
-We reccommend customers use a "decryption profile" as shown below as part of a no-decrypt rule to limit Tor from connecting.
+We recommend customers use a "decryption profile" as shown below as part of a no-decrypt rule to limit Tor from connecting.

 To do this, go into Objects > Decryption Profile.
 If you do not already have a no-decrypt rule, please add it with the "Add" button.
 Inside the "No Decryption" tab, make sure the 2 options are selected.